2024

 Durata totale: 47:15

-The new disc consists of eleven instrumental pieces for piano and other instruments; it is music of free artistic expression, free from the conditioning of the market, but at the same time absolutely usable and communicative, especially from an emotional point of view.
+The new disc consists of eleven instrumental tracks for piano and other instruments; it is music of free artistic expression, free from the conditioning of the market, but at the same time absolutely usable and communicative, especially from an emotional point of view.
 It is also difficult to ascribe it to a precise genre, but if one really had to define it, one could place it between contemporary classical music and modern symphonism, certainly also close to the sphere of soundtracks.

 Concept: